 Study population

-The UAW-GM cohort has been described in detail previously.19, 26 Briefly, the UAW-GM cohort includes all hourly workers identified through company records at 3 automobile manufacturing plants in Michigan who worked for ≥3 yrs.19 The manufacturing facilities were selected to produce a pool of workers almost exclusively exposed to MWFs and to reduce the likelihood of exposure to a variety of known toxic and carcinogenic agents.19 The present study excluded subjects missing more than half of their employment history (4%) and hired no younger than age 16 (?).
+The UAW-GM cohort has been described in detail previously.19, 26 Briefly, the UAW-GM cohort includes all hourly workers identified through company records at 3 automobile manufacturing plants in Michigan who worked for ≥3 yrs.19 The manufacturing facilities were selected to produce a pool of workers almost exclusively exposed to MWFs and to reduce the likelihood of exposure to a variety of known toxic and carcinogenic agents.19 The present study excluded subjects missing more than half of their employment history (4%).
 Follow-up for cancer incidence now extends from 1973 to 2015; the final study population was comprised of 39,132 workers.

 Covariates